songzhw/songzhw.github.io/react/2019-07-02-advanced-ts-rn.md

 By doing this, we told TypeScript to leave it alone.
 "This is a People type, and you don't need to check it again".
 After all, after the compilation, the generated JavaScript code has no problem to handle such code at all.

+Also, `as` or `any` are super powerful in TypeScript, they will force the code to do what you want to do.
+But they are potential very damage to your code, `any` everywhere actually just turn your code into JavaScript, which is hard to know the types of function, arguments, and other all things.

 ```TypeScript

 ```